-About RCIA: Rite of Christian Initiation of Adults
+Rite of Christian Initiation for Adults

-The Rite of Christian Initiation of Adults is the process in which adult men and women become part of the Catholic Church.
+The Rite of Christian Initiation for Adults (RCIA) is the process in which adult men and women become part of the Catholic Church.
 Through its witness, worship, service and catechesis, the whole parish community offers the invitation and support necessary for men and women to be welcomed as members of the community.

 Adults who are not yet baptized are accepted into the process as catechumens and prepare to receive the Sacraments of Initiation (Baptism, Confirmation, and Eucharist) at Easter each year.